[ Reference Info Index | Glossopedia ]

 The public appears to have been content with the newfound convenience of the self-filling pens that began appearing right around the turn of the century, and cartridge-pen development languished until the Roaring Twenties.
 In November of 1921, engineer Robert T. Pollock founded the Pollock Pen Company and applied for a patent on his design for a cartridge pen.
 Pollock’s company was backed by some of the major movers and shakers of the time, including King Gillette, president of the Gillette Safety Razor Company, and Louis K. Liggett, president of the United Drug Company (Rexall).
 U.S. Patent No 1,658,940 finally came through in early 1928.

-Pollock’s John Hancock Cartridge Pen used a cartridge made of copper and designed to thread onto a nipple at the distal end of the section.
+Pollock’s John Hancock Cartridge Pen used a cartridge made of copper and designed to thread onto a nipple at the back end of the section.
 A piercing device similar to a modern cartridge pen’s piercing tube broke the cartridge’s seal when the cartridge was installed.
 Section and barrel were made as a single piece, and a nib unit comprising nib, feed, and a hard rubber sleeve was secured in place by a small hard rubber pin on the bottom of the section (U.S. Patent No 1,574,919, by Julian H. Murdock).
 Shown here is a men’s pen, together with a stamped metal case containing cartridges for it.
 Cartridges were said to last up to two months, and a cartridge case containing three cartridges was sold with each pen, thereby affording the user several months’ freedom from the need to find a new ink supply.
 There was also a ringtop version, which was shorter in the body, and shorter cartridges were made for it.

 Early advertising and other documents of the time suggest that the John Hancock Cartridge Pen was on the market before the end of 1922 and may have lasted as late as 1931.
 Early pens had a “jade” ring at the blind-cap joint, while later production carried red there.
 They were sold regionally, in the Northeastern United States, and also in some overseas markets; the pen shown here was packaged for sale in England and priced at 17/6 (approximately $4.38 at the time).